yitong-luo-8888/proj-5/README.md

-# 🔥 Super Cool Bro Proj
+# 🔥 Jeopardy Spinoff

-Welcome to **Super Cool Bro Proj** – a Jeopardy-style trivia game built with **React**, **styled-components**, and a reducer-powered state engine.
+Welcome to **Jeopardy Spinoff** – a Jeopardy-style trivia game built with **React**, **styled-components**, and a reducer-powered state engine.
 This is a fully interactive, dynamic quiz experience that showcases clean architecture and thoughtful UX.

 ## 🎯 Highlights